-Palermo Dropdown content doesn't go easy on you, car horns blare incessantly, the summer sun's relentless and opening hours seem flexible.
+Palermo doesn't go easy on you, car horns blare incessantly, the summer sun's relentless and opening hours seem flexible.
 But be patient.
 It's also a charming city where the air smells of sweet pastries, backstreets open onto pretty squares and mosaiced churches dot all over.

-You can't escape history Dropdown content in Palermo.
+You can't escape history in Palermo.
 The city's awash with Arabic cupolas, Baroque facades, Byzantine mosaics and Norman relics.
 But now there's also a contemporary art scene, Palermo's food is cutting edge and there are plenty of new places to stay.

 If you're looking for new places to stay in Palermo, think about Bedda Mari Rooms & Suites, its city views are incredible.